microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/virtualeventwebinar-get.md

 Read the properties and relationships of a [virtualEventWebinar](../resources/virtualeventwebinar.md) object.

-All the roles are able to get details from the webinar event.
+All roles can get the details of a webinar event.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]